AShocks/rock-paper-scissors/README.md

--The game results
+# The Game Results
-    -When the user clicks on a button, it displays the users choice on a pop-up alert and then tells the user what the random choice of the computer is.
+    When the user clicks on a button, it displays the users choice on a pop-up alert and then tells the user what the random choice of the computer is.
-    -The alert then tells the user who has won and updates the scoreboard accordingly.
+    The alert then tells the user who has won and updates the scoreboard accordingly.

 ![score update](assets/images/img_6.PNG)